 The bad news is, there is no current cure for Boxwood Blight, if discovered, you should have a plant health care specialist inspect to see if the disease can be managed with fungicide treatments or if removal is the only option.
 If removal is the recommended course, it is very important to have a professional handle this, as to prevent it from contaminating other plants during removal and transport.

-There are many beautiful hedging options today, but if you have your heart set on Boxwoods, we encourage you to follow these preventative measures:
+If you have boxwoods on your property, we encourage you to follow these preventative measures:

 - Allow an adequate amount of space between each plant to provide enough air circulation.